arrow_back Back to Blog

 write_to_input_file(chirpsignal, input_file)

-We know what should happen when this chirp is fed to our FIR filter: we expect to see high amplitude output at low frequencies (at the beginning of the simulation), and lower amplitude output as the frequency increases over time.
+We know what should happen when this chirp is input to our FIR filter: we expect to see high amplitude at low frequencies (at the beginning of the simulation), and lower amplitude as frequency increases at later times.

-Now let's look at the part on the VHDL testbench side that will read Filter_input.txt and generate Filter_output.txt based on the input passed through the DUT (to keep it short, let's skip other details of the testbench, you can check them in the repo, this is only the part that reads the text file, feeds it to the DUT, and writes what comes from the DUT back to the text file):
+Now let's look at the part of the VHDL testbench that will read Filter_input.txt and generate Filter_output.txt according to the input that passes through the DUT (to keep it short, let's skip other details of the testbench, you can look at them from the repo, this is only the part that reads the text file, feeds it to the DUT, and writes what comes from the DUT back to a text file):

 ...